Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 	Yii::app()->mongodb->setSlaveOkay(true);

-Note: Unlike write concern, the `RP` and `setSlaveOk` variables do not interlock between different versions of the driver, using the `EMongoClient` `RP` variable will not translate to `slaveOkay`.
+**Note:** Unlike write concern, the `RP` and `setSlaveOkay` variables do not interlock between different versions of the driver, using the `EMongoClient` `RP` variable will not translate to `slaveOkay`.

+## Using MongoDB without Active Record

+You can call the database directly at anytime using the same implemented methods as you would using the driver normally.
+As an example, to get the test database:

+	Yii::app()->mongodb->test

+And then to query the test database:

+	Yii::app()->mongodb->test->collection->find(array('name' => 'sammaye'));

+So the active record element of YiiMongo can quckly disappear if needed.

 ## EMongoModel

-The `EMongoModel` is a stripped down version of the `EMongoDocument` which actually extends this class.
+The `EMongoModel` is a stripped down version of the `EMongoDocument`.

 This was made separate from `EMongoDocument` to provide a small and slim active model for use on subdocuments.
-Whenever you make a class based subdocument you can extend this class to prevent unneeded functions and code from polluting your coding space.
+Whenever you make a class based subdocument you can extend this class.

 The `EMongoModel` implements all that `CModel` does but with a few added and changed features.

 ### Magic functions

-In order to support the schema-less nature of MongoDB without using hacks like behaviours to pretend this I have changed the way to that magic functions in Yii work slightly.
+In order to support the schema-less nature of MongoDB without using hacks like behaviours I have changed the way that the magic functions in Yii work slightly.
-The `__set` will now no longer will seek out behaviour properties or call variable function events.
+The `__set` will no longer seek out behaviour properties or call variable function events.

 Behaviours tend to manipulate a `owner` within its own self contained context while allowing the calling of events from the magic functions is role blurring.
 Events should be called as functions if you want to use them.
-As far as I am concerned no real functionality has been lost, instead the `__set` function has been made more clear but only setting relations and properties from now on.
+In my opinion the `__set` function has been made clearer by this.

 ### Virtual Attributes